01 of 08

 Sewing the Pockets

-You're finished now, except for loading the knitting needle case up with all your knitting needles.
-This case will hold up to 24 pairs of varying sized knitting needles.
+Your case is ready to load up with all your knitting needles.
+This case holds up to 24 pairs of varying sized knitting needles.

-The shorter pockets are perfect for short, 10-inch needles, while the larger pockets are great for your 14-inchers.
+The shorter pockets are perfect for short,...
+10-inch needles and even 7-inch DPNs, while the larger pockets are great for 14-inch needles.

-If you have a bunch of double-pointed knitting needles that you'd like to store, you can make the shorter pocket a little shorter for easier access to short needles, or, if your sewing machine can take it,... you could even add a third pocket.Continue to 6 of 6 below.
+If you have a bunch of double-pointed knitting needles, you can make the shorter pocket a little shorter for easier access to short needles, or, if your sewing machine can take it, you could even add a third pocket.Continue to 8 of 8 below.